zhudhjen/RhythmJump/README.md

 4. You may now perform normal git operations on this repo.

-### Configure Unreal Engine Editor (Optional)
+### Configure Unreal Editor (Optional)

+The [UE4 Git Source Control Plugin](https://github.com/SRombauts/UE4GitPlugin) is used in the UE4 Editor to manage git.

 1. Open the UE4 project `RhythmJump.uproject`.
 2. The first time you open the project, there may be a prompt tells you that you need to recompile the plugin to continue, click yes.
 Wait until the compilation finish and the project will automatically launch.
-   - I compiled it successfully without problem with UE4.21.2 and macOS 10.13.6
+   - Compilation succeeded with UE4.21.2 and macOS 10.13.6
 3. Open `Source Control` in toolbar and select `Change Source Control Settings ...`.
 4. In the pop-up window, switch the provider to `Git LFS 2` and confirm the path of git executable is correctly filled in `Git Path` .
 5. Select `Accept Settings` .